 Microsoft Leap Apprenticeship Program

 The Microsoft Leap Apprenticeship Program’s mission is to recruit, develop, and train unconventional talent for employability into the technology industry worldwide.

-As the COVID-19 situation continues to evolve, the Leap Program is following Microsoft company guidance to make decisions about events and in-person learning.
+As the COVID-19 situation continues to evolve, the Microsoft Leap Apprenticeship Program is following Microsoft company guidance to make decisions about events and in-person learning.
 All cohorts in the United States will be virtual until further notice.
 Cohorts outside of the United States will be virtual or in-person based on local state and country guidance.
 Please note that people who have roles that are essential will be onsite.
-Please follow us on our Leap Program LinkedIn page for any upcoming cohort updates.
-We apologize for the delay and will provide dates as soon as we’re able.
+Please follow us on our Microsoft Leap Apprenticeship Program LinkedIn page for any upcoming cohort updates.

 Forging new paths to tech careers